DNA methylation: Conserved function of DNA methylation

-The DNA methylation landscape of vertebrates is very particular compared to other organisms.
+The DNA methylation landscape of vertebrates is particular compared to other organisms.
 In mammals, around 75% of CpG dinucleotides are methylated in somatic cells, and DNA methylation appears as a default state that has to be specifically excluded from defined locations.
-By contrast, the genome of most plants, invertebrates, fungi, or protists show “mosaic” methylation patterns, where only specific genomic elements are targeted, and they are characterized by the alternation of methylated and unmethylated domains.
+By contrast, the genome of most plants, invertebrates, fungi, or protists show "mosaic" methylation patterns, where only specific genomic elements are targeted, and they are characterized by the alternation of methylated and unmethylated domains.

 High CpG methylation in mammalian genomes has an evolutionary cost because it increases the frequency of spontaneous mutations.
 Loss of amino-groups occurs with a high frequency for cytosines, with different consequences depending on their methylation.
 Methylated C residues spontaneously deaminate to form T residues over time; hence CpG dinucleotides steadily deaminate to TpG dinucleotides, which is evidenced by the under-representation of CpG dinucleotides in the human genome (they occur at only 21% of the expected frequency).
 (On the other hand, spontaneous deamination of unmethylated C residues gives rise to U residues, a change that is quickly recognized and repaired by the cell.)